PolySaken-I-Am/guidebooklib/README.txt

 guideBooks.Common.register_section(
-	"modname:itemname",             -- The name of a registered book "section_1",                    -- The name to give the section, only string values supported {                               -- A list of preset values description="Section 1",     --- The display name of the section hidden=false,                --- Whether the section is visible in the main index (set to true to hide) master=false,                --- Whether this section leads to an index (set to true to create a new index under this section)
+	"modname:itemname",             -- The name of a registered book "section_1",                    -- The name to give the section, only string values supported {                               -- A list of preset values (you could also put page definitions here.) description="Section 1",     --- The display name of the section hidden=false,                --- Whether the section is visible in the main index (set to true to hide) master=false,                --- Whether this section leads to an index (set to true to create a new index under this section)